RootsRated/stevenson/README.md

 This will create a new directory in your current working directory named `hello_world`.
 This directory should be a ready-to-use Jekyll installation.

+### Jekyll Compiling

+Stevenson can automatically jekyll build a project and output a built directory using the `-j` or `--jekyll`.
+Following the example from above, you can use the following command:

+    $ stevenson new hello_world -j

+This will output a directory called `hello_world` with the built assets from the jekyll project created by the earlier command without the jekyll flag.

+### Zip Output

+Stevenson can also output directories as a zip archive using the `-z` or `--zip` flags.
+The following command will produce the same result as the first example as a zip archive:

+    $ stevenson new hello_world.zip -z

+Also, the zip flag and jekyll flag can be used together to produce a built and compress out like so:

+    $ stevenson new hello_world.zip -z -j

+This will output a file called `hello_world.zip` with a ready-built website.

+Remember that the first argument to `stevenson new` should have a `.zip` on the end, as stevenson will not automatically add this extension.

+### Templates

 By default, stevenson will use RootsRated's [Hyde](https://github.com/rootsrated/hyde) repo as the template for the new